 Do I have to provide my own memorandum and articles of association?

-The memorandum is a standard template that will be issued by Companies House or your company formation agent upon the successful incorporation of your company.
+The memorandum is created by Companies House during the incorporation process and attached to your articles of association.
 The information you provide during the company formation process will be used to prepare this document.

-If you do not wish to adopt the model articles in their entirety and you wish to make alterations or create bespoke articles, you will be required to submit the altered version to Companies House.
+If you do not wish to adopt the model articles in their entirety and you wish to make alterations or create bespoke articles, you will be required to upload the altered version during the online company formation process.

 Can I remove a subscriber’s name from the memorandum?